With more people becoming accustomed to working from home will updating Contracts of Employment for Homeworking be necessary?

 Although in some cases this may not have been a positive or successful change, for many employees it gave an opportunity to experience working from home for the first time with the prospect of achieving a better work life balance, whilst at the same time spending less time travelling and reducing travel costs.

 However, it is true to say that for many employees the reality of homeworking hasn’t quite lived up to the initial positive expectations, with many employees feeling that they are missing out on some of the benefits of working in an office environment such as having face to face contact with colleagues and being able to separate their work life from their home life.

 Likewise, many employers have also seen benefits in their teams working from home, not only for their employees and their wellbeing, but also the benefits for the business itself.
-Some employers enjoyed seeing their overheads dropping considerably during this period whilst many others went one step further and took this as an opportunity to re-evaluate the need to have premises either at all/ or in same format as before.
+Some employers enjoyed seeing their overheads dropping considerably during this period whilst many others went one step further further and took this as an opportunity to re-evaluate the need to have premises either at all/ or in the same format as before.

 This has now led to a position where many employers and employees can see the benefits of working under a new ‘hybrid’ model that involves part of the week worked in the office with the other part worked at home.
-On the face of it, this appears to offer the ability to reduce the size of an employer’s outgoings yet still maintain that work/life balance for the employees.
+On the face of it, this appears to offer the ability to reduce the size of an employer’s outgoings yet still maintain a work/life balance for the employees.

 With many employers now considering either full time homeworking or a hybrid model, it is important for businesses to make sure that their contracts of employment/handbooks are sufficiently flexible to permit any required changes that may be needed either now or in the future.

 Below we explore the key issues and potential changes for employers to consider when determining whether their existing documentation is able to cater for these different ways of working.